DoSomething/communal-docs/Homestead/readme.md

 keys:
     - ~/.ssh/id_rsa

-# Install MongoDB, MariaDB, and Chrome WebDriver.
+# Install MongoDB & MariaDB.
 features:
     - mongodb: true
     - mariadb: true
-    - webdriver: true

 # Configure which folders on your local machine
 # are accessible on the Homestead VM.
 This should